biancafrancini/Login_Form_Winnie/form/README.md

 # Description:

-A Login form page based on Winnie The Pooh book's style.
+A Login page based on Winnie The Pooh book style.
 Main picture created with Stable Diffusion.
 Single-page application built using React.js and styled with Tailwind CSS.